 When people are singing or performing on stage with visibly low confidence, the message or talent doesn't come across as well.
 But the kicker is that the message or talent most often does still come across, even on the smallest of scales.

 To build on the first point, the key to any speech or performance is to positively affect the people.
-At the end of the day, it's not so much about you or your nervousness, or your appearance, or your shyness, as it is about the audience.
+At the end of the day, it's not so much about you or your nervousness, appearance, or shyness, as it is about the audience.

 Remember that no one is judging you that harshly but yourself.
 Even if you mess up once or several times, they're not going to be talking about it or even thinking about it days or even hours later in most cases.
 They're far too worried about themselves!